Landslide (novel): Plot summary

 This story revolves around the protagonist, Bob Boyd, who is a geologist and works in British Columbia timber country.
 He has no memory of his past following a terrible car accident.
 At the start of the novel he arrives in a small town – Fort Farrell, located in northeastern British Columbia to perform a small job for the Matterson Corporation.

 By chance he happens to see the name of the square in the town – Trinavant Square, which brings back some memories to him.
 After consulting the town newspaper he confirms that this is the place where John Trinavant used to live.
 He learns from a local reporter, McDougall (Mac) that John Trinavant used to be a big businessman in Fort Farrell about ten years ago with the elder Matterson – 'Bull' Matterson.
 However at that time John Trinavant had died in an auto crash along with his son (Frank) and wife.
-There was a fourth person found in the car driven by the Trinavants – Robert B. Grant who has presumed to be a hitchhiker travelling with them.
+There was a fourth person found in the car driven by the Trinavants – Robert B. Grant who was presumed to be a hitchhiker travelling with them.

 After meeting with the head of the Matterson Corporation, Howard Matterson (son of Bull Matterson), Bob plans to start a survey of the land owned by the Matterson Corporation in the nearby forest where the Mattersons were planning to build a dam and wanted to get their land surveyed for any precious minerals.
 Bob starts the survey and comes across a Miss Clare Trinavant who insists that he stays out of her land.
 After completing the survey he reports back to Howard that nothing of value lied below their land, and collects his pay-check and leaves.
 But before he leaves he is confronted by Mac to reveal his interest in the Trinavants.
 Although he refuses to tell Mac anything he is forced to reconsider his decision.